isomerpages/nea-sgclean/index.md

             - title: RESOURCES
               url: /resources/advisories/
     - infopic:
-        title: Adopt the 7 habits of good public hygiene
+        title: Practise the 7 habits of good public hygiene
         subtitle:
         description: These are simple, everyday steps that everyone can take to improve our hygiene standards.
-        button: Learn how to adopt them
+        button: Adopt the 7 habits here
         url: /resources/advisories/
         image: /images/tablewipe.jpg
         alt: Adopt the 7 habits of good public hygiene